mathiasfritsch/TimeSeriesJson/README.md

 ## Use Cases

-- Ingest a full or partial day’s quarter-hour readings for a specific identifier and category, with each value explicitly timestamped in UTC and stored as an immutable event.
+- Ingest a full or partial day’s quarter-hour readings for a category, with each value explicitly timestamped in UTC and stored as an immutable event.
-- Retrieve all 96 quarter-hour values (each with its own `dateTimeUtc`) for a given identifier, category, and day, as of a specific queryTime (for audit or reporting), by replaying events up to that time.
+- Retrieve all 96 quarter-hour values (each with its own `dateTimeUtc`) for a given category, and timespan, as of a specific queryTime (for audit or reporting), by replaying events up to that time.
 - Update only a subset of quarter-hour values for a day; each update is a new event and does not overwrite previous data.
 - Handle explicit nulls in updates to indicate "no change" for those intervals.
 - Aggregate quarter-hour data (e.g., sum, average) as of a given queryTime for reporting or operational decisions.